 The result of this reform was a sophisticated tax jurisdiction that rapidly became the jurisdiction of choice for international investors and the premier financial center for the set-up and operation of Cyprus companies.

-Cyprus Company advantages (Cyprus Holding Company):
+Cyprus Tax Resident Company advantages and other related considerations (Cyprus Holding Company):

 Dividends are not considered investment income if they are derived directly or indirectly from trading subsidiaries.

 2) No Cyprus withholding tax on the distribution of profits by a Cyprus tax resident company irrespective of the country of residence of the recipient or the existence of a double tax treaty

 No Cyprus withholding tax on dividends to non-residents (individual or body corporate) irrespective of the country of residence or the existence of a double tax treaty.